openvar/variantValidator/VariantValidator/modules/exon_numbering.md

 2. Exon in the context of the whole gene
 3. Classical numbering

-The [Git issue](https://github.com/openvar/variantValidator/issues/251) for gathering User requirements determined that, the first proposed method, of exon numbering in the context of individual transcripts was the most preferred.
+The [Git issue](https://github.com/openvar/variantValidator/issues/251) for gathering User requirements determined that, the first proposed method, of exon numbering in the context of individual transcripts was the most useful too for users.
 This was also confirmed as the preffered method by asking this same question to clinical geneticists in our office.

 `exon_numbering.py` Module
 --------------------------